syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Right-to-left.md

 {% endtabs %}

 >**Note**
 For implementing the `FlowDirection` in the control, Xamarin.Forms package version must be 3.0 and above.
-Please refer [RightToLeft](https://blog.xamarin.com/right-to-left-localization-xamarin-forms) to get more details about `RightToLeft` flow direction in Xamarin.Forms.
+Refer to [RightToLeft](https://blog.xamarin.com/right-to-left-localization-xamarin-forms) to get more details about `RightToLeft` flow direction in Xamarin.Forms.

 ### Android
-For Android, add `android:supportsRtl="true"` in your application tag of `AndroidManifest.xml` file, and make sure your `MinSDKVersion` is 17+.
-By changing the device language / enabling the device's `Force RTL layout` can achieve the `RightToLeft` layout direction in Rich Text Editor.
+For Android, add `android:supportsRtl="true"` to your application tag of `AndroidManifest.xml` file, and make sure your `MinSDKVersion` is 17+.
+By changing the device language or enabling the device's `Force RTL layout`, you can achieve the `RightToLeft` layout direction in Rich Text Editor.

 {% tabs %}
 {% highlight xml %}